What are the benefits of OneNote?

 As Office 365 is cloud-based, you can share a OneNote file with other people to enable a real-time, collaborative workbook.
 Notebooks can be shared for viewing or editing, and as OneNote automatically saves as you work, multiple users can collaborate at the same time.

 It’s not unusual for accidents to happen when there are multiple users editing the same file.
 OneNote has this covered.
 Through its ‘history’ tab, you can view past revisions to track changes and restore file versions.

 There’s also sometimes a slight difference between collaboration across different types of OneNote.
 Learn what version of OneNote you’re on, and which you should be using.

 Like any program that stores information, notebook software needs to have security measures in place to ensure that only those who should have access do so.
 OneNote has the functionality to password-protect individual sections, securing information through the 3DES encryption standard.

 OneNote is designed for use on any device, and it’s available on all major operating systems including iOS and Android.
-So by synchronising OneDrive notebooks across multiple devices, users can access all their notes, as well as create new notes, regardless of whether they are in the office or out and about.
+By synchronising OneNote notebooks across multiple devices, users can access all their notes, as well as create new notes, regardless of whether they are in the office or out and about.

-Like a word processor, text, tables, images and links can be added to the application.
+Like Microsoft Word, text, tables, images and links can be added to the application.
 Also, if you’re using a device with touch capability, you can write or draw directly into the system.
-OneNote can even scan your handwritten text, and convert it into typed text.
+Recent updates have extended the capability of OneNote, especially on iPad.
+These updates are more design-specific, bringing it in line with the desktop experience.
+OneNote can even scan your handwritten text and convert it into typed text.

-As well the ability to enter text (processed or handwritten), images and other media types that are possible through Microsoft Word, OneNote lets you record audio and video straight into your notebook.
+As well as the ability to enter text (processed or handwritten), you can also add in images and other media types.
+OneNote also lets you record audio and video straight into your notebook.
 This is perfect for documenting meetings and sharing them with co-workers.